Litipk/cv-objects-pictures-dataset/README.md

-# VC Objects Pictures Dataset
+# CV Objects Pictures Dataset
 A repository with objects photographs, plus background photographs, to train VC systems.

 It has: